marschall/seaside-servlet-squeak/README.md

 ```

 * load `Servlet-Seaside` from this repository
-* stop `WAWebServerAdaptor` as it fails during startup on GraalSqueak
+* stop `WAWebServerAdaptor` as it fails during startup on TruffleSqueak

 And run with GraalVM.

-Make sure you explode WARs for Tomcat, this means having `unpackWARs="unpackWARs"` on the `<Host>` element of `server.xml`.
+Make sure you explode WARs for Tomcat, this means having `unpackWARs="true"` on the `<Host>` element of `server.xml`.
 See [Tomcat Web Application Deployment](https://tomcat.apache.org/tomcat-9.0-doc/deployer-howto.html).

-Make sure you have GraalSqueak installed in GraalVM.
+Make sure you have TruffleSqueak installed in GraalVM.

 Have a look at [marschall/seaside-servlet-squeak-demo](https://github.com/marschall/seaside-servlet-squeak-demo) for a complete demo project.

 Requirements
 ------------

- * GraalVM 19.2.0.1
+ * GraalVM 22.2
- * GraalSqueak
+ * TruffleSqueak
   * `gu install -u https://github.com/hpi-swa/graalsqueak/releases/download/1.0.0-rc2/graalsqueak-component-1.0.0-rc2-for-GraalVM-19.2.0.1.jar`
- * Servlet 3.1, but Servlet 4.0 is recommended
+ * Jakarka Servlet 5

 Limitations
 -----------

-* Limitations inherited from GraalSqueak
+* Limitations inherited from TruffleSqueak
-  * As GraalSqueak is currently not thread safe we are limited to one concurrent request.
+  * As TruffleSqueak is currently not thread safe we are limited to one concurrent request.
 This is especially damning in case of blocking IO like database access.
   * Stack traces currently are not very useful.
   * Continuations are not supported.
   * Initial performance before warm up is not good compared to OpenSmalltalk VM.